talhavawda/student-lab-sectioning/ifs-solver/Readme.md

     course (the sum of the capacities of each section of that course's lab).
 Thus we shall not have any availability conflicts.
         - Todo: Since in the user system we won't have any control over the modified input given, we'll also need to ensure that there are no availability conflicts (See https://github.com/talhavawda/student-lab-sectioning/issues/9; we may even allow availability conflicts).
-            - **UPDATE**: This has not been done yet by me
+            - **UPDATE**: This has not been done yet by me [TODO]
     - Discovered a bug when preparing to add the solutions (assigned sections) to the studentsDict.
-        - BUG: Time overlap conflicts are not being detected by the solver and students' in my problem instance are being assigned to sections that occur at the same time
+        - BUG: Time overlap conflicts are not being detected by the solver, and students' in my problem instance are being assigned to sections that occur at the same time
         - I discovered this bug as I was thinking what will reflect in the solution.xml file if there is a time conflict and thus the student will not be assigned a section for that course request.
 So I took a student (218047643) and added a course request  for a course that they were already doing that contained only 1 section for its lab (BIOL196).